gouaicha/gameprogrammingcourse_sokoban_student/README.md

-# TP Step 4: Game Prototype 2
+# Lab Step 4: Game Prototype 2

 ## Learning Objectives
 - Understand the concept of challenge in a game